-Each year, Gatlinburg, Tennessee is the site of the first Fourth of July parade in the nation when they start the marching at 12:00 a.m.
+Each year, Gatlinburg, Tennessee is the site of the first Fourth of July parade in the nation when they start the marching at 12:01 a.m.
 This massive festival routinely attracts between 80,000 and 100,000 spectators.
-As the huge collection of floats, helium balloons, marching bands, equestrian entries and groups of men and women representing the armed services parade through the downtown, the Fourth of July is kicked off to a truly epic start.
+A huge collection of floats, helium balloons, marching bands, equestrian entries and groups of men and women representing the armed services parade through the downtown.
+Your Fourth of July will be off to a truly epic start.

 The streets will be shut down by 11 p.m. on July third, so be sure to get in to town earlier rather than later.
-Traffic could be intense, even taking up to an hour to get out of town, so keep this in mind.
-And, great street performances and acts start as soon as the street is clear of cars, so to catch it all you will want to get there early.
+Traffic could be intense.
+It may take up to an hour to get out of town, so keep this in mind.
+Great street performances and acts start as soon as the street is clear of cars.
+To catch it all you want to get there early.

-Plan on spending the whole weekend in eastern Tennessee—rent one of the many beautiful Gatlinburg cabins for your whole family, and have your own barbeque before you make your way into town for the festivities.
-When the parade is over, you can just go home and crash, avoiding the heavy traffic and staying nearby for the great stuff Gatlinburg promises for the day of the Fourth!
+Plan on spending the whole weekend in eastern Tennessee.
+Rent one of the many beautiful Gatlinburg cabins for your whole family, and have your own barbecue before you make your way into town for the festivities.
+When the parade is over, you can head back to the cabin and crash, avoiding the heavy traffic and staying nearby for the great stuff Gatlinburg promises for the day of the Fourth!